apache/systemds/beginners-guide-to-dml-and-pydml.md

 optimizations based on data and cluster characteristics, so much of the need to manually tweak algorithms is largely reduced or eliminated.

-This SystemML Programming Guide serves as a starting point for writing DML and PyDML scripts.
+This Beginner's Guide serves as a starting point for writing DML and PyDML scripts.